tetsushijp/AEP-Hands-on-Labs/labs/fsi6/Foundations/Datasets.md

 5. We have successfully created the dataset, but this dataset has not ingested data.
 We will now import a file into this dataset.
 This time we will import a JSON file and it will simply need to be dragged and dropped into the dataset.

-    On the right panel scroll down until you see the 'Add data' section
+    On the right panel, scroll down until you see the 'ADD DATA' section.

     ![Demo](./images/datasetadddata.png)

-6. From the lab files you downloaded, drag and drop the 'transactions_data_xxx.json' file into the 'Add Data' sections.
-You will now see a batch with a 'Loading' status
+6. From the lab files you downloaded, drag and drop the 'transactions_data_xxx.json' file into the 'ADD DATA' section.
+You will now see a batch with a 'Loading' status.

     <!---